Atilla-ME/ProductApp/README.md

 //To get a product by id (copy an id from the response you get from the request above and paste after product/.
-It will be called id below)
+It is called id below)

 Get  --> http://localhost:...../api/product/id